ghouddan/ghouddan/README.md

 ## 👋 Hello!
-I'm an Aspiring SOC Analyst with a Software Engineering Background
+I'm a Cybersecurity Enthusiast with a Software Engineering Background

  Graduated in Software Engineering
  Transitioning into Cybersecurity — completed the SOC Analyst path on TryHackMe